Deploy the ZDM Proxy and monitoring

 Enable TLS encryption (optional)

-If you wish to enable TLS encryption between the client application and the ZDM Proxy, or between the ZDM Proxy and one (or both) self-managed clusters, you will need to specify some additional configuration.
-To do so, please follow the steps on this page.
+If you want to enable TLS encryption between the client application and the ZDM Proxy, or between the ZDM Proxy and one (or both) self-managed clusters, you will need to specify some additional configuration.
+For instructions, see Configure Transport Layer Security (TLS).

 Advanced configuration (optional)

-Here are some additional configuration variables that you may wish to review and change at deployment time in specific cases.
+that you might want to change at deployment time in specific cases.

 All advanced configuration variables not listed here are considered mutable and can be changed later if needed (changes can be easily applied to existing deployments in a rolling fashion using the relevant Ansible playbook, as explained later, see Change a mutable configuration variable).